TimS-ml/CPython-internals-Note/README.md

 # How to play around with the source code
-You don't need to run `make install` inside python 3.7 To install packages, run `./python -m pip install`, then you can find it in `~/.local/lib/python3.7`
+You don't need to run `make install` inside python 3.7 After running `make -j8` or `make -j4`, copy or link `python` from ./Python-3.7.12 to project root directory To install packages, run `./python -m pip install`, then you can find it in `~/.local/lib/python3.7`

 To execute python, simply: `./python`